theithec/pagetools/docs/quickstart.rst

 The idea:

 1. Some parts of the base template are defined as `areas`.
+An area may contains widgets. .
 An area may be a sidebar with some boxes or just a background picture.
    Areas are defined in settings.
 It make no sense to add areas on the fly because they have to be defined in the template also.
 2. Somewhere in your views or your model or your object you define `pagetypes`.
    Pagetypes may be created dynamically or in code.